Sadeqsoli/VHDL-Projects-with-Xilinx/README.md

 ### Contributing
 Feel free to contribute to this repository by creating pull requests, reporting issues, or suggesting improvements.

-### License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ### Contact
-For any questions or feedback, please contact your email.
+For any questions or feedback, please contact solisadeq@gmail.com.